Verquere: Hitting men

 A single man on a point is called a blot.
 If a player has a blot and one of the opponent's men lands or makes a touchdown on that point, the blot is hit.
 The player must pick it up from the board—place it on the bar, in modern terminology—and re-enter it in his first quarter.

 The man is re-entered on the point in the player's first quarter that has the same number as the number of eyes on the die.
 A player who, for example, rolls 4-2 may re-enter a man on either the fourth or second point.
+A player may not re‑enter a man on any point (including his home) already occupied by his own men.

 A player may not move any other man on the board as long as he has one or more men on the bar that must be re-entered.
 If a man is re-entered on a point where the opponent has a blot, the blot is hit and must be re-entered by the opponent.